 Fresh wind slabs require caution.
 Weakly bonded old snow at high altitudes and in high Alpine regions.
 As a consequence of new snow and a storm force northwesterly wind, avalanche prone wind slabs formed in the last few days especially in gullies and bowls and behind abrupt changes in the terrain.
 The brittle wind slabs can be released even by a single winter sport participant in all aspects at high altitudes and in high Alpine regions.
 In regions neighbouring those that are subject to danger level 3 (considerable) the avalanche prone locations are more prevalent.
 Weakly bonded old snow: In isolated cases avalanches can be released in deep layers of the snowpack and reach quite a large size, especially on steep shady slopes above approximately 2400 m, as well as on steep sunny slopes above approximately 2800 m.
 Apart from the danger of being buried, restraint should be exercised as well in view of the danger of avalanches sweeping people along and giving rise to falls.
 The Avalanche Warning Service currently has only a small amount of information, so that the avalanche danger should be investigated especially thoroughly in the relevant locality.
-Snowpack Danger patterns (dp.6: cold, loose snow and wind) dp.1: deep persistent weak layer In particular in the north 10 to 20 cm of snow, and even more in some localities, fell in the last few days.
+Snowpack Danger patterns dp.6: cold, loose snow and wind dp.1: deep persistent weak layer Some snow will fall during the night in some localities.
+In particular in the north 10 to 20 cm of snow, and even more in some localities, fell in the last few days.
 The new snow and wind slabs are prone to triggering above the tree line.
 The new snow and wind slabs will be deposited on soft layers on wind-protected shady slopes at elevated altitudes.
 Faceted weak layers exist in the old snowpack, especially on steep shady slopes above approximately 2400 m, as well as on steep sunny slopes above approximately 2800 m.
-Tendency The weather effects will prevent a decrease in the avalanche danger.
-Fresh wind slabs represent the main danger.
+The snowpack will be subject to considerable local variations.
+Snow depths vary greatly above the tree line, depending on the infuence of the wind.
+Tendency